SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cisco-asa.md

 ## Viewing Cisco ASA Dashboards

-Once you've installed the Cisco ASA App, you can access preconfigured searches and [Dashboards](#Dashboards) that provide visual insights into your data.
+Once you've installed the Cisco ASA App, you can access preconfigured searches and [dashboards](#viewing-dashboards) that provide visual insights into your data.

 ### Dashboard filters